meryemaltintas/solutions_repo/docs/1 Physics/4 Electromagnetism/Problem_1.md

    Observe how these parameters affect the trajectory.

 ### 4. Visualization:
-   - Create 2D and 3D plots to show the particle’s path in different scenarios.
    - Highlight key physical phenomena such as the **Larmor radius** and **drift velocity**.